mobily-enterprises/jsonreststores/README.md

 This allows you to potentially define SimpleDbLayer's layers beforehand, and then use them in JsonRestStores.
 If you decide to do so, remember to set `fetchChildrenByDefault` to true, and `schemaError` to `e.UnprocessableEntityError` (where `e` comes from the module `allhttperrors`).
 You will also need to set your own `positionField` and `positionBase` manually if you want positioning to happen.
 Generally speaking, it's just easier and better to let JsonRestStores create your SimpleDbLayer collections.

+## A note on indexes

+Using SimpleDbLayerMixin implies that you are using an indexed collection.
+SimpleDbLayer's layer have a method called `generateSchemaIndexes( options )` which will generate indexed for the collections based on the schema.
+These indexes are most likely all you will ever need.
+If not, please refer to the [Indexing section in SimpleDbLayer](https://github.com/mercmobily/simpledblayer#indexing) to know more about indexing, remembering that you can always access the SimpleDbLayer instance for a table through `store.dbLayer`.

+While developing, you should also remember to run:

+    store.dbLayer.generateSchemaIndexes( options, function( err ){
+    // ...
+    });

+Alternatively, you can just run one command that will cover all of your collections:

+    DbLayer.generateSchemaIndexesAllLayers( options, function( err ){
+    // ...
+    });

 # Automatic schema changes done by SimpleDbLayerMixin

 The `searchable` attribute in the schema is really important: in SimpleDbLayer, for example, only `searchable` fields are actually searchable, and indexes are created automatically for them.